OfficeDev/TrainingContent/ConnectorActionableMsgs/01 Build a basic Connector/Lab.md

 ## Exercise 3: Upload the Connector to Microsoft Teams

 To complete this part of the lab, the prerequisites for developing Apps for Microsoft Teams must be completed.
 The setup steps are detailed on the [Getting Started page](https://msdn.microsoft.com/en-us/microsoft-teams/setup).
-Pay special attention to the sections **Prepare your Office 365 tenant** and **Use Teams App Studio**.
+Pay special attention to the sections **Prepare your Office 365 tenant**.

-### Upload app into Microsoft Teams
+### Create Microsoft Teams app

 Uploading a Microsoft Teams Connector requires a zip file containing a manifest that describes the connector along with related resources.